MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/career-coach.md

 - On settings pages with required fields, if the fields are not completed, the page will not submit.
 You will not see a warning message; the page will simply not submit.

 - When first configuring Career Coach, an error banner may appear stating "We can't update the app's settings.
 Try again."
-This is likely due to the tenant provisioning the Career Coacha app, which can take up to 15 minutes.
-If this happens wait 15 minutes before submitting again.
+This is likely due to the tenant provisioning the Career Coach app, which can take up to 15 minutes.
+If this happens, wait 15 minutes before submitting again.

 - If the Career Coach app is not showing in Microsoft Teams, the policy changes may not have taken effect.
 Policy changes can take a few hours to update.
 The Career Coach app will not be available in Microsoft Teams until the changes are complete.